 Should I appeal from a Municipal Court Conviction?

-Defenses In Simple Assault Cases
+Defenses in Simple Assault Cases

 - Defense of Others - It is also an absolute defense if the defendant was acting in defense of someone else.
 If someone attacks your friend, you may be justified in helping your friend fend that person off.
 That would be a defense to Simple Assault.

 - Sufficiency - The Commonwealth must prove each element of the Simple Assault statute beyond a reasonable doubt in order to obtain a conviction.
-For example, if the Commonwealth cannot show that the complainant actually suffered bodily injury, it may be difficult for the Commonwealth to obtain a conviction for Simple Assault because the statute requires that the defendant cause or attempt to cause bodily injury.
+For example, if the Commonwealth cannot show that the complainant actually suffered bodily injury, it may be difficult for the Commonwealth to obtain a conviction because the statute requires that the defendant cause or attempt to cause bodily injury.
 If the defendant merely pushed someone and the person did not suffer any injuries, then the defendant is probably not guilty of Simple Assault.